 The health and safety of residents, visitors and staff were promoted and protected.
-Environmental and individual risk assessments were on file which had been recently reviewed.
+Environmental and individual risk assessments and safety assessments were on file which had been recently reviewed.
 There were arrangements in place for investigating and learning from incidents and adverse events involving the residents.